Farming & Growing

 When it comes to insuring your farm it might be tempting to save money and choose the cheapest policy possible.
 But if your farm property, stock or equipment isn’t insured for an amount which allows you to replace it in the event of a loss, you could face an unexpected financial shortfall.

 1. You haven’t had your assets valued recently — values can change over time which is why it makes sense to consider current values of your equipment, stock and buildings.
-Ideally you should fully consider values each year ahead of an insurance renewal.
+Inflation affects assets at different rates, and ideally you should fully consider values each year ahead of an insurance renewal.

-2. Commodity prices changing — weather conditions and consumer tastes are two factors which can impact on prices and values.
+2. Commodity and resource price changes — weather conditions and consumer tastes are two factors which can impact on prices and values.
 For example, farmers or dealers with a large store of straw and fodder will find it can increase significantly in value if it’s been a very wet or dry summer, and demand has increased.

 4. You diversify into new business areas — farmers who look outside of agriculture for additional revenue streams should consider what’s covered under their existing insurance policy.
 Opening a farm shop or setting up a campsite may be a good way to attract paying guests but you need to know you’re covered should anything go wrong.